-Rather than repeat guidance that can be found elsewhere, please see our Market Research page for full details of how we run a Brand Attributes survey.
+Rather than repeat guidance that can be found elsewhere, please download “Your Little Black Book on Market Research” for full details of how we run a Brand Attributes survey.
 It’s free from our website..

 Your next step is optional.
 We can conduct a Brand Awareness survey to tell you who is aware of you; these results can be segmented to show awareness in different industries (e.g. manufacturing under £50m or retail over £5m) and different job roles (e.g. Finance Directors or HR Assistants).
 If you like marketing buzzwords, this is the survey that tells you the strength of your salience or mental availability.

-This is a risky approach unless you know those market sectors well.
-It would be logical, for example, for an outsider to assume that construction companies would need exhaust treatment to reduce emissions from diesel-powered equipment.
-New legislation makes it mandatory.
+There are, of course, risks associated with not doing a Brand Awareness survey.
+It would be logical, for example, for an outsider to assume that construction companies would need systems to reduce emissions from diesel-powered equipment – new legislation makes it mandatory.
 To the outsider, it looks like a lucrative market.

 But that outsider might not know that the original equipment manufacturers (OEMs) are retrofitting the necessary exhaust treatments to equipment in the field.
 The market doesn’t exist.

 Without the proper research, you can target markets that look promising but, because you’re not working from a customer-centric perspective, you’ve reached the wrong conclusion.

 Full details on how we run Brand Awareness surveys can be found in “Your Little Black Book on Market Research”.
 Please download it for free from our website.